Guide to Diagnosing & Treating Endodontic & Periodontal Lesions

 Lee H. Silverstein, DDS, MS, FACD, FICD;Peter C. Shatz, DDS, Albert L. Amato, DDS, David Kurtzman, DDS

-Antibiotics in Dentistry
+Entropy in Dentistry

 Therapeutic Agents in Dentistry: Choosing and Utilizing Wisely